ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

      s.controller.endBlock()
      return V_MAX,K_M

-The second file produced by SciSheets program export contains test code.
+The second file produced by SciSheets module export contains test code.
 Test code makes use of ``unittest`` with a ``setUp`` method that assigns ``self.s`` the value of a SciSheets runtime object.